attachmentsme/developer-blog/cloudfront.md

-Serving Assets Through Amazon CloudFront, For Fun and Profit
+Fun and Profit, Through Amazon CloudFront
 =====================================

 _Can we speed up the load time of landing page to sub-2-seconds?_, this ticket had been kicking around in our backlog for quite some time.
 We'd consistently made attempts to deliver assets efficiently:

-* CSS and JavaScript assets were combined and minified.
+* CSS and JavaScript was combined and minified.
 * static assets were served directly through Nginx.
 * Nginx was configured to gzip the assets that it delivered.